 Go skiing in Alberta – one of the top winter activities in Alberta

-Have your boards and your skis tuned now so you can hit the ski resorts in the Rocky Mountains once they open.
+Get your boards and skis tuned now so you can hit the ski resorts in the Rocky Mountains once they open.
 For the shortest drive from Calgary head for Nakiska Ski Resort in Kananaskis Country.

-In Banff National Park choose from three ski resorts – Mount Norquay – a perfect choice for novice skiers and home this year to 90 cent ski days (once a month only) to celebrate their 90th anniversary, Sunshine Village – home to Canada’s first heated chairlift (new this season) and Lake Louise Ski Resort with its exceptional scenery and vast choice of terrain.
+In Banff National Park choose from three ski resorts – Mount Norquay – a perfect choice for novice and expert skiers, Sunshine Village – home to Canada’s first heated chairlift and Lake Louise Ski Resort with its exceptional scenery and vast choice of terrain.